umbraco/UmbracoDocs/Tutorials/index.md

 versionTo: 10.0.0
 product: "CMS"
-meta.Title: "Tutorials for beginners and master alike" meta.Description: "Here you can find tutorials covering things like creating a site from scratch, setting up multilingual sites and many more"
+meta.Title: "Tutorials for beginners and master alike"
+description: "Here you can find tutorials covering things like creating a site from scratch, setting up multilingual sites and many more"
 ---

 # Tutorials